Lake Louise ski resort pleads guilty to cutting down endangered trees

 A world-renowned ski resort in Alberta has admitted to cutting down a stand of endangered trees, although it hasn't been decided yet how large of a fine will have to be paid.

-The Lake Louise resort in Banff National Park was charged after it came to light in 2013 that employees had cut down trees, including at least 39 whitebark pine, alongside a ski run.
+The Lake Louise resort in Banff National Park was charged after it came to light in 2013 that employees had cut down some trees along a ski run.
+The Crown alleges at least 39 endangered whitebark pine were felled.

 The resort was to go to trial on Monday, but a representative pleaded guilty on two charges – one under the Species At Risk Act and the other under the Canada National Parks Act.